joausaga/reportbytwitter/README.md

 4. Rename the file participa/settings.py.sample to participa/settings.py

-5. Set the following configuration parameters of the database in settings.py
+5. Set the configuration parameters of the database in settings.py

      ```
         DATABASES = {